Modern C++ Hello World

 return std::format("Hello, {}!
 Welcome to Modern C++.", name);

-Useful when the return type depends on parameters or when
+Use this when the return type depends on parameters or is clearer at the end.

 auto add(int a, int b) -> int {